 Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much.
+I consider it the best beach in Florida.

+You will not see that at Canaveral National Seashore.
 There's nowhere else on the state's Atlantic coast that has 24 miles of continuous undeveloped white sand beach on an unspoiled barrier island.

 It's the way Florida used to be before wall to wall oceanfront condominiums and beach houses.